burn-sie/Scheduler-Watchbill-Generator/README.md

-# Scheduler - A Navy Watchbill Generator in Excel.
+# Scheduler - A Watchbill Generator in Excel.
 Must have Office 2019+.
 Excel 2016 may work but may break some stuff.
 Office Web Excel will not support the pictures updating so use the Desktop version.

 <img width="1333" alt="Panel" src="https://raw.githubusercontent.com/burn-sie/Scheduler/main/PanelFront.png">
 <img width="1423" alt="Watchbill" src="https://github.com/burn-sie/Scheduler/raw/main/watchbillFront.png">